How to Start a Trampoline Park

-The trampoline park industry is still relatively new, but it’s already been affected by and responded to many trends.
+The indoor trampoline park industry is still relatively new, but it’s already been affected by and responded to many trends.
 According to US Design Lab, the exercise and physical fitness element of trampoline parks are appealing to many.
 NASA scientists reported that jumping on a trampoline for 10 minutes offers a better cardiovascular workout than you would see after running for 33 minutes.
 Parks can harness this benefit to appeal to adults seeking to get fit or parents looking to keep their kids healthy and active.

 Themes have become important elements in generating traffic at these parks, too.
 Themes like date nights, disco nights, and toddler time appeal to different audiences, creating exciting events and expanding a business’ customer base.

 These parks are also increasingly being used for different purposes.
-Fundraising for nonprofits and corporate team building events are just a few ways that these parks can become more versatile, increase their income streams, and even generate increased traffic during off-peak times.
+Fundraising for nonprofits and corporate team-building events are just a few ways that these parks can become more versatile, increase their income streams, and even generate increased traffic during off-peak times.

-One of the great benefits of a trampoline park is that it can be tailored to appeal to many audiences.
+One of the great benefits of a trampoline entertainment center is that it can be tailored to appeal to many audiences.
 The primary audience will always be families with children who are looking for a way to keep their children active and entertained.
 Secondary audiences may be adventure-seeking teens and adults who want to experience a day of fun activities, corporate staff seeking a team-building experience, and nonprofits looking for a fundraising opportunity.

 Customer service skills.
 Previous customer service experience will be helpful when interacting with customers and ensuring they have a positive experience with every visit.